csc-training/geocomputing_course/materials/exercise_stac.md

 :::{admonition} Goals
 :class: note

-* Getting familiar with Jupyter in the Puhti web interface
+* Getting familiar with Jupyter in the Roihu web interface
 * Learn to use STAC for searching for raster data

 :::